 At the end of the preparatory course, an Evaluation Commission, whose composition and functioning are established by order of the Minister of National Education and Scientific Research assesses the level of knowledge of the Romanian language and establishes the registration of asylum seekers in the corresponding year of study.

-In 2023, NGOs such as AIDRom[7] and Save the Children[8] have provided, within the regional centres, various education opportunities: Romanian language courses, support in access to the education system, but also access to extra-curricular activities.
+In 2023, NGOs such as AIDRom[11] and Save the Children[12] have provided, within the regional centres, various education opportunities: Romanian language courses, support in access to the education system, but also access to extra-curricular activities.
 Also, the NGOs provided support to IGI-DAI in the procedure of enrolling minors asylum seekers in the preparatory course, and enrolling in the national education system.
-Save the Children highlighted that the Romanian authorities do not offer educational programmes specially designed to meet the needs of this category of children.
+Save the Children highlighted that the Romanian authorities do not offer educational programs specially designed to meet the needs of this category of children.
 NGOs facilitate as much as possible the relationship with the schools/teaching staff/parents, offer additional support to the minor for school accommodation and language learning, subject recovery, etc. Within the project “Information, counselling and complex assistance for asylum seekers from the regional centres of the General Inspectorate for Immigration – OUTPUT 3, financed by UNHCR, there was also the activity of granting at least 48 educational packages for minors enrolled in preschool and school education.
 Unfortunately, the number of minors enrolled in the school for the 1-year intensive Romanian language course was very small.
 AIDRom managed to award only 7 packages (5 in the regional centre from Bucharest and 2 in the regional centre from Maramureș- Şomcuta Mare).

 [1] Article 17(1)(p) Asylum Act.